RichardTheYellowEgg/web-developement/README.md

 * text align: put a text or image in a specific way
 * padding: a space between the element and the border
 * margin: a space between border and the rest of the page
+* margin left or right: margin goes in that direction
 * center if text align center no work= margin-left auto margin-right auto
 ## gitbash
 * git cd web: just do this at the start